tum-pbs/pbdl-book/overview.md

 Seemingly trivial changes to the discretization can determine whether key phenomena are visible in the solutions or not.
-Rather than discarding the powerful methods that have been developed in the field of numerical mathematics, it is highly beneficial for DL to use them as much as possible.
+Rather than discarding the powerful methods that have been developed in the field of numerical mathematics, this book will show that it is highly beneficial to use them as much as possible when applying DL.

 ### Black boxes and magic?

-People who are unfamiliear with DL methods often associate neural networks with _black boxes_, and see the training processes as something that is beyond the grasp of human understanding.
+People who are unfamiliar with DL methods often associate neural networks with _black boxes_, and see the training processes as something that is beyond the grasp of human understanding.
 However, these viewpoints typically stem from relying on hearsay and not dealing with the topic enough.